 For a really cheap and safe medication, spironolactone has many uses.
-From heart health to hair growth this potassium-sparing diuretic is safe and effective.
+From heart health to hair growth, this potassium-sparing diuretic is safe and effective.

-When it comes to the heart, lowering blood pressure, and helping relieve edema, spironolactone works by competing with aldosterone for receptor sites in the kidneys—which increases sodium and water removal while conserving potassium.
+When it comes to the heart, lowering blood pressure, and helping relieve edema, spironolactone works by competing with aldosterone for receptor sites in the kidneys, which increases sodium and water removal while conserving potassium.
 That’s why it is called a potassium-sparing diuretic.

-When it comes to excess hair growth, acne, and female pattern hair loss, spironolactone also works because it blocks androgen (male hormone) receptors and weakly inhibits androgen synthesis.
+When it comes to excess hair growth, acne and female pattern hair loss, spironolactone also works because it blocks androgen (male hormone) receptors and weakly inhibits androgen synthesis.

 - High blood pressure.
-Spironolactone is not recommended as first line treatment for high blood pressure but when added to another blood pressure medication, 25 mg of spironolactone works.
+Spironolactone is not recommended as first-line treatment for high blood pressure but when added to another blood pressure medication, 25 mg of spironolactone works.

 - Acne in women.
 Several studies have shown that spironolactone taken at a dose of 50 to 200 mg once daily improves acne.